fabricjs/fabric.js/src/LayoutManager/README.md

 performLayout -> onBeforeLayout -> getLayoutResult -> commitLayout -> onAfterLayout

 **Note**: the option `objectsRelativeToGroup` is related to restoring a group from serialization and should be removed.
-Object should be eventually normalized in the from Object function
+Object should be eventually normalized in the from Object function or we should ask why do we want to perform a layout if the group has been saved with the layout properties already calculated.

 ### type INITIALIZATION